 John Kaehny, founding board member.

 Mark Gorton, founding board member, is the president and founder of OpenPlans, which publishes Streetsblog and Streetsfilms.
-He is a prominent voice for livable streets in New York City and other American cities.
+He is a prominent advocate for bicycling, walking and public transit in New York City and other American cities.
 Mark is also the founder and chairman of Tower Research Capital.

 Aaron Naparstek, founding board member, is a journalist and national voice for green transportation and sustainable urban development.
-Aaron is the founding editor-in-chief of Streetsblog and until recently lectured on planning and public policy at MIT and Harvard.
+Aaron is the founding editor-in-chief of Streetsblog and was a lecturer on urban land-use and transportation planning and public policy at MIT and Harvard.
+Follow Aaron on Twitter: @Naparstek.

-Reinvent Albany is funded by individuals and foundations from across the political spectrum who support our efforts to make New York State and City government more transparent and effective.
+Reinvent Albany is funded by individuals and foundations from across the political spectrum who support our efforts to make New York State and City government more transparent and accountable to the public.
 We receive no funding from government, government officials, government vendors, trade groups, labor unions, lobbyists or 501c4 groups.
-We ask all donors for permission to post their identity on this website.
+We encourage all of our donors to allow us to credit them on this website.
 However, some donors prefer to remain anonymous.
+(More organizational information is here.)

 - Democracy Fund / Omidyar Network